jundalisay/spblist/content/en/research/darwin/origin/chapter-02d.md

 ---
-title: The Principle of Divergence of CharacterNature
+title: The Principle of Divergence of Character
 heading: Chapter 2d
 weight: 15
 description: "The amount of difference between varieties, when compared with each other or with their parent-species, is much less"